-Note Real-time division on is not available in the libraries for Cortex-M1 or Cortex-M0. --- Note The Cortex-R4 a the library divide nd Cortex-M3 processors support hardware floating-point divide, so they do not require routines.
+Note Real-time division is not available in the libraries for the ARMv6-M and ARMv8-M.baseline architecture.
+Note The ARMv7-M, ARMv7-R, and ARMv8-M.mainline architectures support hardware floating-point divide.
+Code running on these architectures do not require the library divide routines.